U.S. bans travel from Brazil as coronavirus also surges in Mexico

 More than one-quarter of the deaths have occurred in the nation's capital in Mexico City where paramedics say hospitals are being inundated with patients.

-The nation of 126 million people includes poor and dense populations centers, making it difficult for people to self-isolate.
+The nation of 126 million people includes poor and dense population centers, making it difficult for people to self-isolate.
 In addition, workers need to stay on the job to earn any money.

 "We live in an extraordinarily unequal country; half of all people live day by day and they're suffering," Deputy Health Minister Hugo López-Gatell told reporters Friday night.
 "They don't have [money for their] daily sustenance, to feed themselves.
 That affects their health and can affect their lives."